|

 produced, made by the Frisch Doll Company.

-If doll is an unmarked, it's likely
+If your doll is an unmarked, it's likely

-Company.
-Doll shown is 18" tall,
+shown is the 18" tall Gigi,

 hard plastic jointed strung body, hard plastic head, auburn hair